debtcollective/dispute-tools/README.md

 * ImageMagick (`brew install imagemagick` if you are on macOS)
 4. [Yarn](https://yarnpkg.com/) 1.3 or greater

+## Optional Dependencies

+You may need to install the following for certain parts of the app to work correctly

+* GhostScript

 # Installation

 1. Clone the repo